 Yesterday, I was sent an email from someone who I do not know.
 The email began with these words:

-What’s striking about the letter is that this person’s concern (above) was identical to one of the points I made in my letter to Rick a decade-and-a-half ago.
+What’s striking about the letter is that this person’s concern (above) was identical to one of the points I made in my letter to Rick so long ago.
 (See the third point.)

 In addition, I have rarely written to a ministry in this way.
 And that’s still the case.